Uber reports more than 3,000 sexual assaults on 2018 rides

 There were 107 deaths from crashes in 2017 and 2018, from 97 crashes reported to Uber.
 Uber says this represents about half of the national rate for fatal crashes.

-The company also said Uber rides were involved nine murders during 2018.
+The company also said Uber rides were involved in nine murders during 2018.

 Uber noted that the vast majority — 99.9% — of rides did not have any reported safety issues.